joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 The section
 [Uses for an encrypted database](WS8FAE5151-90D9-45e0-8ABD-09C17C4E6D36.html) presents several cases in which you would want to use an encrypted database.
-It’s obvious that the usage scenarios of different applications (including these and other scenarios) have different privacy requirements.
-The way you architect the use of encryption in your application plays an important part in controlling how private a database’s data is.
-For example, if you are using an encrypted database to keep personal data private, even from other users of the same machine, then each user’s database needs its own encryption key.
+It's obvious that the usage scenarios of different applications (including these and other scenarios) have different privacy requirements.
+The way you architect the use of encryption in your application plays an important part in controlling how private a database's data is.
+For example, if you are using an encrypted database to keep personal data private, even from other users of the same machine, then each user's database needs its own encryption key.
 For the greatest security, your application can generate the key from a user-entered password.
-Basing the encryption key on a password ensures that even if another person is able to impersonate the user’s account on the machine, the data still can’t be accessed.
+Basing the encryption key on a password ensures that even if another person is able to impersonate the user's account on the machine, the data still can't be accessed.
 On the other end of the privacy spectrum, suppose you want a database file to be readable by any user of your application but not to other applications.
 In that case every installed copy of the application needs access to a shared encryption key.